 If your goal is a relatively easy, short and painless fat loss phase, best believe your hormones should be in a good place.
-Things like brain fog, fatigue, poor sleep quality, low moods, dry skin, brittle hair, irregular menstrual cycles, terrible PMS, and acne might be signs and symptoms that something is up with hormones and therefore, starting a cut is not a good idea.
+Things like brain fog, fatigue, poor sleep quality, low moods, dry skin, brittle hair, irregular menstrual cycles, terrible PMS, and acne might be signs that something is up with hormones and therefore, starting a cut is not a good idea.
 Work on those things first.

 If your digestion is on point and gut health is great

 If you’re noticing gas, bloating, diarrhea, constipation or even acid reflux – your body is trying to tell you something and you need to pay attention.
-It’s best to look for healthy, clear skin, stable moods, 1 to 3 solid, soft bowel movements per day, and minimal gas and bloating before proceeding with a fat loss phase.
+It’s best to look for healthy, clear skin, stable moods, 1 to 3 solid, soft bowel movements per day, minimal gas and bloating before proceeding with a fat loss phase.

 Ask yourself why you want to reduce calories and be in a deficit?
-And also why?
-And also why?

 So, if you can confidently conclude that your reasons for seeking a leaner body composition are not rooted in any of the things mentioned above, you might have a sound and strong mindset to start a calorie deficit.